niwa99/Tower-Defense/SRS.md

 ### 3.6 Design Constraints

 Tower Defense is developed with Java, XML and the Android framework wherefore the app will only be runnable on Android devices.
+Developing the app, the team makes use of Git and GitHub for version controlling, Android Studio as development environment, Jira for project management, Adobe Photoshop Elements 12 for designs and yEd Graph Editor for modelling processes.

 ### 3.7 Online User Documentation and Help System Requirements